nelsonjchen/signet/README.md

 with a certificate.
 To use it, you set up the server, then make requests with a client CLI.
 Both require minimal configuration.

+Interoperability with legacy infrastructure is achieved through the use of shims.
+See the **Shims** section below for more information.

 Operating
 ---------